Lawyers for Low Range Drink Driving NSW

 Low Range Drink Driving is when you drive with a blood alcohol concentration of 0.050 – 0.079.

-Under a section 10, you plead guilty and the magistrate agrees not to record a criminal conviction against you.
+Under a non conviction order, you plead guilty and the magistrate agrees not to record a criminal conviction against you.

 What are the penalties for a first offence?